-With the system set, the trunk and back door can be opened with the key without activating or cancelling the system.
-While it is open, the side doors and hood may be opened in addition.
+With the system set, the trunk can be opened with the key without activating or cancelling the system.
+While it is open, the doors and hood may be opened in addition.
 However, when the battery terminal is disconnected and then reconnected, the system is activated.

-To resume the setting, close and lock the side doors, trunk, back door and hood.
-The trunk and back door must be closed with the key removed.
+To resume the setting, close and lock all the doors, trunk and hood.
+The trunk must be closed with the key removed.